TCU Horned Frogs: Women's golf

 In 1983, the TCU Women's Golf team accounted for the school's lone national championship outside of football.
 Currently the women's golf team is led by Head Coach Angie Ravaioli-Larkin.
 The Horned Frogs have at least four former players now playing professionally.
 The most notable is multiple LPGA Tour-winner Angela Stanford.
 TCU practices at the Colonial Country Club.

-Women's Rifle
+Women's rifle

 The Women's Rifle team has had a number of firsts in the history of TCU athletics.
 In 1972, Sue Ann Sandusky was recorded as Texas Christian University's first All-American.
 Also, In 2010, the team became the first all-female squad to win a national championship.
+They would win the national championship again in 2012, 2019, and 2024.
 The TCU Women's Rifle team is currently led by head coach Karen Monez, who has been a part of the program since 2003.

 In June 2013, the Horned Frogs became a charter member of the Patriot Rifle Conference.